dev1virtuoso/Documentation/Carson-We/Application/MindCheck/README.md

 ## License

 This repository is licensed under the Carson Open Source License, which provides users and contributors with the freedom to copy, modify, distribute, and sublicense the software under certain conditions.
-The project is governed by the The Carson Open Source License (CEOSL) in addition to the terms outlined in this license.
+The project is governed by the MIT Licensein addition to the terms outlined in this license.

 ## Contribution Guidelines